stinanerin/laundry-room-booking-system/README.md

 My ultimate goal is to add a notification feature that sends you a reminder when your laundry time begins and is up, so you'll never forget to move your clothes to the dryer!

-I have started working out a solution just using an already existing list MongoDB database with a REST API, but I plan to migrate it to my own custom backend with time.

-If nothing else I will have learnt a lot.

-Wish me luck!

 ## A girl can dream features
 * Notification system